bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-By the end of this section (04), you'll be able to describe the syntax differences for using <b>event handlers</b> in HTML and React.
-You will also know how to explain HTML <b>function call</b> and React <b>component inclusion</b>, and discuss the advantage of the component level of control.
+<p>By the end of this section (04), you'll be able to describe the syntax
+differences for using <b>event handlers</b> in HTML and React.
+You will also know how to explain HTML <b>function call</b> and React <b>component inclusion</b>, and discuss the advantage of the component level of control.</p>

-Suppose you're a developer working on a React app and you need to create a button that will trigger an event when a user clicks on it.
+<p>Suppose you're a developer working on a React app and you need to
+create a button that will trigger an event when a user clicks on it.
-With that scenario in mind, let's examine some codes that accomplishes this in plain HTML.
+With that scenario in mind, let's examine some codes that accomplishes this in plain HTML.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ w2-s04-c.
 (1xx) ~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->